krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - enables real time processing of streaming big data.
 - can move data off data producers and then process that data.
 - Producers send data to Kinesis and it's stored in shards for __24 hours__, and that's the default, up to seven days.
+  - Applications can push data directly using the Kinesis APIs such as PutRecord or PutRecords
+  - Several AWS services can send data directly or via integration to Kinesis streams (Amazon CloudWatch, Amazon EventBridge, Lambda)
-- Consumers then take the data and process it, and they can save it to another service.
+- Consumers then take the data and process it, and they can save it to another service
+  - Lambda
+  - Kinesis Data Analytics: reads streaming data from Kinesis and runs SQL or Apache Flink applications to analyze it in real time.
+  - Amazon Kinesis Data Firehose can consume data from Kinesis Data Streams and deliver it to storage or analytics systems
 - allows for the later processing by applications rather than with Firehose where it delivers the data directly to an AWS service.
 - Kinesis data streams is real time with around 200 milliseconds of delay.
 - The Client Library helps you consume and process data from the Kinesis Stream, and each shard is processed by exactly one KCL worker and has one corresponding record processor.